Newsletter - 2002 - December

-Wolf candle (all boys turn on red flash lights) 12 achievements constitutes hard work and lots of fun for Wolves.
+Wolf candle (all boys turn on red flashlights) 12 achievements constitutes hard work and lots of fun for Wolves.
 Rank is earned for a Wolf after he has completed the 12 steps in his Wolf book.
-A boy and parent has to work hard to earn rank in December.
-Den Leaders please present the awards.
+A boy and parent have to work hard to earn rank in December.
+Den Leaders, please present the awards.

 Third are the Bears, most experienced and so fair, but not quite ready they are waiting for next year.